polygl0ts/writeups/nullcon19/Captcha-forest-harder/README.md

 This is the harder problem of [Captcha Forest](../Captcha-forest)

-The difference is that the image have rotation and scaling over the characters.
+The difference is that the image has rotation and scaling over the characters.

 #### Example of Captcha with rotation and scaling